Graylog2/documentation/pages/configuration/multinode_setup.rst

 Graylog web interface
 ---------------------

-By default, the web interface can be used on every instance of Graylog which hasn't disabled it with the configuration setting ``web_enable = false``.

 It's possible to use a :ref:`loadbalancer <loadbalancer_integration>` in front of all Graylog servers, please refer to :ref:`configuring_webif_nginx` for more details.